ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-mobile-inference-restapi/README.md

 ### Example Curl Calls

 > Currently the inference api only supports JPG images.
-You can easily convert any images from from one format to another using ImageMagick or [Bitfusion's image manipulation service API](https://github.com/bitfusionio/imagemagick_api])
+You can easily convert any images from from one format to another using ImageMagick or use [Bitfusion's image manipulation service API](https://github.com/bitfusionio/imagemagick_api])

 Using a simple curl call we will submit a picture of an Anogra rabbit to each of the API services.
 You can see that the results from each model provides slightly